When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 1. The KonMari Method

-• Commit to the idea of tidying up.
+• Commit to tidying up.

-• Finish discarding items before organizing.
+• Discard items before you organize.

-• Tidy by category rather than location.
+• Tidy by category, not location.

 • Follow the correct order.

-• Ask yourself if an item sparks joy.
+• Ask if the item sparks joy.

 I love folding my kid’s clothes this way, as it makes getting ready in the morning much faster.